Preventive Medicine Physicians

 Outlook

-The U.S. Department of Labor reports that physicians and surgeons, not listed by other specialties, will have faster than average employment growth through 2028.
+The U.S. Department of Labor reports that employment for physicians and surgeons, not listed by other specialties, will grow as fast as the average (4 percent) for all careers through 2033.
 A major factor in this increase in job opportunities is population growth, particularly among the elderly, which means greater demand for preventive medicine physicians.
-Also, more people have access to medical insurance, through publi...
+Also, more people have access to medi...